jeanslack/audiomass/README.md

 implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg, etc.

-## License and Copyright

-Copyright © 2010 - 2017 Gianluca Pernigotto
-Author and Developer: Gianluca Pernigotto
-Mail: <jeanlucperni@gmail.com>
-License: GPL3 (see LICENSE file in the docs folder)

 ## Essential Dependencies

 **Required:**